sustech-topology/TopCap/README.md

 #### Step 2: Time-delay embedding and persistent homology

-Topological feature extraction is achieved in [csv_writer_consonant](csv_writer_consonant.ipynb), which captures the most significant topological features within the segmented phonetic time series.
+Topological feature extraction is achieved [here](TopCap/feature-extraction.ipynb), which captures the most significant topological features within the segmented phonetic time series.
 The output is a `.csv` file containing the birth time and lifetime corresponding to the point in a persistence diagram with the longest lifetime.

 #### Step 3: Machine learning